Hanna-Barbera’s Fun Time

 I’m sure that most of us remember the bow-tie-wearing blue dog less for his genial nature — he rarely let anything get him down — than for his regular performances of “Oh My Darling, Clementine.”
 It’s a song one rarely hears elsewhere these days, most likely because every listener will immediately associate it with Huckleberry Hound.

-In this six-page strip Huck (I feel I know him well enough to use the abbreviated version of his name) sees a fox, a rabbit and a duck — all anthropomorphised, of course — attempting to fly a kite in the rain.
+In this six-panel strip Huck (I feel I know him well enough to use the abbreviated version of his name) sees a fox, a rabbit and a duck — all anthropomorphised, of course — attempting to fly a kite in the rain.
 He helpfully instructs them that a kite won’t fly when it’s wet.
 I don’t know if that’s true, but Huck certainly seems to believe it.

 The rabbit comes up with the ingeniously daft idea of tying an umbrella to the kite to keep it dry, but Huck insists that there’s now too much wind for kite-flying and they should go inside.
 As Huck grabs the kite string, a sudden gust snags the kite-and-umbrella combo and drags him up into the air.
 Luckily, he lands in the very next panel, coming down heavily on his posterior.
 The rabbit, fox and duck have watched his brief flight and descent from indoors and not-helpfully inform him that he was right, it’s better to be indoors when it’s raining.